Skip to content

 Justin Harlan

-Justin Harlan is the Managing Director of Tulsa Remote, a program honored on Fast Company's prestigious list of World's Most Innovative Companies for 2022, which recognized its unique approach to attracting remote workers to Tulsa and its economic impact on the city.
+Justin Harlan is the Managing Director of Tulsa Remote, a program honored on Fast Company's prestigious list of the World's Most Innovative Companies, which recognized its unique approach to attracting remote workers to Tulsa and its economic impact on the city.
 Under Justin’s leadership, Tulsa Remote has grown into the largest relocation incentive program in the U.S.

 Stay in touch